 Rick Thompson's Research in Portland, Oregon; Vancouver, Washington; and the Willamette Valley, Oregon.

-I first looked into the Lake Missoula floods as they tore through the Columbia River Gorge, shaping Beacon Rock, carving the cliffs at Cape Horn and overtopping Crown Point.
+This flood tore through the Columbia River Gorge, shaping Beacon Rock, carving the cliffs at Cape Horn and overtopping Crown Point.

 It next shot between Woodburn Hill and Prune Hill in the area of Camas, Washington, scooping out what is now Lacamas Lake and literally filling the Vancouver basin with rocks, gravel and sand all the way from Camas to LaCenter.

-South of where the Columbia River now flows the Lake Missoula Flood carved the sides off of Chamberlain Hill, Rocky Butte and other east Portland volcanoes, left gravel bars as high as 300 feet and as much as eleven miles long.
-Between the buttes it cut channels that are now the pathways for highways, streets, railroad tracks and bicycle trails.
+South of where the Columbia now flows the GigaFlood carved the sides off of Rocky Butte and other East Portland volcanoes, left gravel bars as high as 300 feet and as much as 11 miles long.
+Between the buttes it cut channels that are now the pathways for highways, streets, bicycle and walking trails.

-depths in 100 foot increments during the height of the GigaFlood.
+The Lake Allison map, on the right, shows the water depths in 100 foot increments during the height of the GigaFlood.